 Note that the side effects from the second dose may be more intense than those from the first shot.
 Symptoms from the shot may make you feel bad enough that you need to take time off from work or daily activities, but they should go away within a few days.
 Even if you do have side effects, it is still important to get the second shot.
 The risks of any side effects from the vaccine are far less dangerous than the potential for serious illness or death from COVID-19.

 You may be instructed by the vaccine provider that you can take acetaminophen or another OTC medicine such as ibuprofen or aspirin to help relieve any vaccine side effects.
-Or, talk with your doctor about taking OTC medicine if you are not sure.
+Or, talk with your provider about taking OTC medicine if you are not sure.

-If symptoms do not go away in a few days, or if you have any concerns, you should contact your health care provider.
+If symptoms do not go away in a few days, or if you have any concerns, you should contact your provider.

 When to Call the Doctor

 Contact your provider if you have any questions or concerns about COVID-19 vaccines.

 If you think you are having a severe reaction to a COVID-19 vaccine after leaving the vaccination site, you should call 911 or the local emergency number right away.
 Symptoms of severe allergic reaction appearing in the first 4 hours after receiving the vaccine include: